 Employers are responsible for training workers to check the guardrails before beginning work, to only stand on the platform and never on the guardrails, and to keep the work area within easy reach from the lift platform.

 With adequate training from employers, operators should always check and make sure the scissor lift is stable and not at risk of tipping over and collapsing.
-Both workers and employers can ensure scissor lifts are stable and safe to use by following the manufacturer’s instructions for safe movement, never moving the lift with the platform in the raised position, directing traffic and other equipment away from the scissor lift and work area, choosing work locations with firm level surfaces away from holes and drop-offs, and never working in poor weather conditions like high wind.
+Both workers and employers can ensure scissor lifts are stable and safe to use by following the manufacturer’s instructions for safe movement, never moving the lift with the platform in the raised position, directing traffic and other equipment away from the scissor lift and work area, choosing work locations with firm level surfaces away from holes and drop-offs, and never working in inclement weather conditions like high winds.

 Keeping a regular maintenance schedule for scissor lifts will keep them safe and functioning for operators.
 Employers must ensure lifts are tested and inspected before every shift, guardrails are in good condition, and the brakes are functioning properly.

-Give All Operators Proper Scissor Lift Training
+Give All Operators Proper Scissor Lift Safety Training